Salty-Shio/learning-go/notes.md

 A _Module_ is a collection of packages.

-When starting a `Go` project, you are just creating a module.
+When starting a `Go` project, we are just creating a module.

 To get started run: `go mod init {MODULE NAME}`.
 This initializes the module by creating a `go.mod` file which will contain the version of `Go` and the module name.